ssaarela/javersion/README.md

 Unlike most version control systems, Javersion doesn't prevent you from committing conflicting changes.
 Conflicting versions may be stored and resolved later.
-You may, however, decide yourself not to actually persist a version there's a conflicting change.
+You may, however, decide yourself not to actually persist a version if there's a conflicting change.

 When reading versioned data, it's by default always a merge - from one or more branches.
 You get possible conflicts as merge metadata with automatic conflict resolution applied to the merged data.
-You also get one or more revisions that identify those versions from which the data was merged.
+You also get one or more revisions that identify versions from which the data was merged.
 If there's only one revision, then no actual merge has occurred.

 **The biggest change to basic interaction logic is that when updating data, you need to know